archived-codacy/coverage-parser/README.md

 ## Supported formats

-Check the table for the formats we support and which coverage tools write to them:
+Check the table for the formats we support and which coverage tools generate them:

 | Language   | Coverage tools (examples) | Formats   |
 | ---        | ---                       | ---       |